SECTION 1. The General Laws are hereby amended by inserting after chapter 140B, the following chapter:-

 (g) A scrap processor or recycling facility operator that receives material that does not meet the description materials being sought by a law enforcement officer may dispose of that material at its discretion.

 (b) It shall be illegal to engage in secondary metals dealing without registering in accordance with section 2 of this chapter.
 Any person who illegally engages in secondary metals dealing without registering may be assessed a civil penalty of not more than $3,000 by the city or town in which the violation occurred.
-This penalty shall be imposed pursuant to any by-law or ordinance adopted by a town or city under chapter 40.
+This penalty shall be imposed pursuant to any by-law or ordinance adopted by a town or city under Chapter 40.

-(e) Any penalty imposed for a violation of this chapter shall be imposed in addition to any other penalty imposed under laws of the commonwealth and shall be payable to the city or town where the violation occurred.
+(e) Any penalty imposed for a violation of this section shall be imposed in addition to any other penalty imposed under laws of the commonwealth and shall be payable to the city or town where the violation occurred.

 Section 6.
 The provisions set forth in this act shall not apply to vehicles received by an entity subject to the regulation and reporting requirements of the federal National Motor Vehicle Title Information System, as set forth in 49 U.S.C. § 30501.